MicrosoftDocs/appcenter-docs/docs/distribution/vsts-deploy.md

 ![Releases](images/distribution_successful-release.png)

 Now that your signed build is in App Center, you're all set!
-You and your users can download the signed build directly from App Center, or further re-distribute the release to another group.
+You and your users can download the signed build directly from App Center, or further redistribute the release to another group.

 [vsts-deploy-api]: images/vsts-deploy-api.png
 [vsts-deploy-app-center-api]: images/vsts-deploy-app-center-api.png